 In good company?

-Various Passalacqua family businesses are implicated in the arrests, via the involvement of Settimio Passalacqua.
-They include Tenute Passalacqua srl società agricola (the main farming business), Passalacqua Settimio, Passalacqua Nazario Guido and Passalacqua Pierpaolo.
+Various Passalacqua family businesses could be implicated in the arrests, via the involvement of Settimio Passalacqua.
+They include Tenute Passalacqua srl società agricola, Passalacqua Settimio, Passalacqua Nazario Guido and Passalacqua Pierpaolo.
 Valentina Passalacqua has asserted that her business is not linked to her father’s in any way.
 A look at the Italian chamber of commerce records confirms Valentina’s statement that her company is owned solely by her.

 One interesting detail that has been little reported outside of Italy is that Tenute Passalacqua srl has organic certification.
 Settimio has previously been in trouble for not obeying organic standards, according to FederBio (the Italian federation of organic and biodynamic farmers).

 Valentina has repeatedly asserted that she was not aware of her father’s employment practices, and that her company and her father’s are completely separate.
-However, the main company at the centre of the allegations, Tenute Passalacqua srl società agricola, has her listed as one of its three partners (together with two other family members).
+However, one of the family companies, Tenute Passalacqua srl società agricola, has her listed as one of its three partners (together with two other family members).
 As can be seen from this excerpt from the Italian chamber of commerce records, Valentina has a 25% share in the company.
 Thanks to Glou Glou magazine who unearthed this detail.

 A source in Puglia who did not wish to be identified told The Morning Claret “The company is managed by the father even if the children are in charge of activities.
 But the person who commands, decides and pays is the father.
 In that company nothing is done that is not decided by the father.
 Valentina, however, is her father’s favourite daughter and therefore has a strong influence on him.”